 - Veteran Homelessness: Support continued appropriation of resources through the Veterans Affairs Supported Housing (HUD-VASH) vouchers, Supportive Services for Veteran Families (SSVF) grant program, and the Grants and Per Diem program to support the goal of ending homelessness among veterans and military families. - Public Health Funding: Support continuation of existing funding to the Centers for Disease Control and Prevention's Public Health Emergency Preparedness (PHEP) and the U.S. Department of Health & Human Services' Prevention and Public Health Fund.
-These programs are critical to assisting public health departments with prevention activities, as well as efforts to prepare for responding to a range of public health threats. - Prevention Funding Youth Development Funds: Support current or increased levels of funding for Title 20 programs, which help the Oregon Department of Education fund additional PreventNet school-based sites in Clackamas County. - Medicaid Funding and Enrollment: Support current or expanded levels of Medicaid enrollment.
-Support maintaining the Children's Health Insurance Program (CHIP). - Weatherization and Energy Assistance Programs: Oppose funding reductions to the Department of Health & Human Services' Low Income Home Energy Assistance Program (LIHEAP) and the Department of Energy's Low Income Weatherization Assistance Program.
+These programs are critical to assisting public health departments with prevention activities, as well as efforts to prepare for responding to a range of public health threats. - Prevention Funding Youth Development Funds: Support current or increased levels of funding for Title 20 programs, which help the Oregon Department of Education fund additional PreventNet school-based sites in Clackamas County. - Medicaid Funding and Enrollment: Support current levels or expanded Medicaid enrollment.
+Support maintaining the Children's Health Insurance Program (CHIP). - Housing, Tenant Rights, and Tools for Affordable Development: Support new tools giving local jurisdictions the flexibility to encourage the development of affordable housing to serve households earning 60% of area median income and below. - Weatherization and Energy Assistance Programs: Oppose funding reductions to the Department of Health & Human Services' Low Income Home Energy Assistance Program (LIHEAP) and the Department of Energy's Low Income Weatherization Assistance Program.
 Clackamas County receives approximately \$1 million per year in federal energy assistance to help meet the heat and electricity needs of more than 3,000 low-income households in the County.